 Why choose Hedges Law for contentious probate?

-Our Dispute Resolution department has very strong experience dealing with the full range of contentious probate matters, with the team taking its lead from our Head of Dispute Resolution, Toby Walker.
+Our Dispute Resolution department has very strong experience dealing with the full range of contentious probate matters, with the team taking its lead from our Head of Dispute Resolution, Justine McCool.
 Recognised as a leading practitioner in the area of Wills, inheritance and probate disputes, Toby offers clear, sensitive and highly effective advice and representation to our clients.

 Toby is an ADR Group accredited mediator with an exceptional track record of helping clients to resolve even the most complex and contentious Wills, inheritance and probate disputes out of court.
 However, Toby also has a background as a Solicitor Advocate, with extensive Courtroom experience, meaning he can offer effective representation if court proceedings are the best option for achieving a fair outcome for you.